Affordable Gokarna Kshetra temple darshan

 - Two/four/eight persons non AC rooms

-- Kudle and Om Beach view point visit.
+- Kudle and Om Beach viewpoint visit.
+(Subject to terms and conditions)

 - If you would like to visit nearby places, transportation assistance will be provided (Subject to terms and conditions)

 Call now to Book Gokarna Kshetra Darshan: +91 7892323412 +91 8050162060 +91 9448628918

 Gokarna (Kannada: ಗೋಕರ್ಣ) is a small temple town on the western coast of India in the Kumta taluk of Uttara Kannada district of the state of Karnataka.
 The main temple deity is Lord Shiva, who is also known as Mahabaleshwar.
 Gokarna is known as one of the seven important Hindu pilgrimage centers in India.